melanibe/brain_project/README.md

 This file defines the training loop, a single training step and a single validation step.
 This is the main helper file for the fit/predict functions in the `GCN_estimator.py` file.

-* `training_step`: defines a single training step for one batch of observations.
-1. Computes the Ahat matrix for each frequency band, for each observation in the batch.
-2. Gets the outputs from the network with this input
-3. Apply the optimizer
-4. Compute the training balanced accuracy over the batch
+* `training_step`: defines a single training step for one batch of observations.1.
+Computes the Ahat matrix for each frequency band, for each observation in the batch.
+2. Gets the outputs from the network with this input 3.
+Apply the optimizer 4.
+Compute the training balanced accuracy over the batch
  * `val_step`: defines a single validation step for the validation set.
 1. Computes the Ahat matrix for each frequency band for each observation in the batch.
-        2. Gets the outputs from the network with this input
-        3. Compute the validation balanced accuracy and loss over the batch
+2. Gets the outputs from the network with this input 3.
+Compute the validation balanced accuracy and loss over the batch.

 * `training_loop` function that runs the training loop and saves the plots of the training and validation loss and balanced accuracy.
 Assumes that standard frequency band aggregation preprocessing step has been performed for the feature matrix i.e. expects an input matrix of size `[ntrain, 5*nchannels]`.